SarinSthapit/MLE-Intern-Task/README.md

 ### __Approach__
 ##### 1. __Fetching News Articles and Top 5 Hot Topics__
 ###### Two APIs, News API and GNews API were used to extract news articles based on the names of cities that were entered by the user.
 A URL is constructed to query News API for articles related to the specified city.
 Then, similar topics are filtered out, and unique topics are retained using _SequenceMatcher_.
 Count occurences of keywords are used to find the most common phrases for specified number of topics.
+##### N-Grams mechanism is used to extract the hot topics while preserbing the context of words by considering them in combination rather than treating them as isolated units.
+This also helps to provide a richer representation of the text data.
 ##
 ##### 2. __Extracting Discussion from Reddit__
 ##